krisbaranski/implementations/README.md

 ## HTML, CSS and JS

-In this repository i show HTML, CSS and JS code learned in a course made by Brad Traversy.

-As the number say, there are 50 implementations of pages including interactive:
+Implementation of HTML, CSS and JS code, 50 examples of pages including interactive:

 - slideshows,
 - navigations,